Meet the Team! The Hearth’s Director of Community Life Shares Her Journey of Engaging Residents with Purpose and Joy

 Director of Community Life, Jessica Buck, has always had a special gift for bringing happiness and fulfillment to adults in their later years.
 In her role at The Hearth at Drexel, promoting residents’ physical and emotional well-being is more than her responsibility, it’s her source of motivation, and the reason she loves coming to work each and every day.

 “I’ve always known that I wanted a career in helping people,” she says.
 It was Jessica’s benevolent ambitions that led her to pursue a degree in Therapeutic Recreation from York College several years ago.
-Originally thinking she wanted to work with children, Jessica chose to explore more options and completed her junior and senior year internships within retirement living communities.
+Originally thinking she wanted to work with children, Jessica chose to explore more options and completed her junior and senior year internships within retirement communities.
 “I knew I would be happy in any healthcare field as long as I was helping people directly, but after working in these communities, I discovered that helping older adults was really my niche,” she reflects.

-After graduating, Jessica worked at a local retirement living community for four years and greatly enjoyed the relationships she developed with residents on a daily basis.
+After graduating, Jessica worked at a local community for four years and greatly enjoyed the relationships she developed with residents on a daily basis.
 “There is an emotional involvement in this work beyond simply planning activities.
 It’s much deeper than that,” she explains.

 Finding The Hearth…